Sarah Thomson

 Carefully managing how infrastructure for growth is funded.

-Prioritising Our Community Facilities
+Prioritising Our Community Wellbeing

 Facilities like parks, pools and libraries are essential for community wellbeing.
 Places where people connect, stay active and enjoy our city.